roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

 After the player completes finishes a guess, they will want to see another guess row show up (unless they won of course).

-Since we will need to be able to create new guess objects throughout the game play, let's write a method that returns a pristine guess object in **App.js**:
+Since we'll need to be able to create new guess objects throughout the game play, let's write a method whose responsibility is to return a pristine guess object in **App.js**:

 ```js
 // Add this method below the constructor method